goclem/destruction/README.md

 - Format with fast block reading and in-place shuffling
 - Saving three files per city containing the train, test, and validation sequences
-- Predict using moving windows
 - Need labels at the same resolution as the image
 - Augmentation using subsets of sequences

+**Predictions**

+- Predict using moving windows
+- Estimate the threshold that maximises the F-score

 ## Questions